Training a New Mortgage Loan Officer Without Any Experience

 Pre-Licensing Stage of Becoming a New Loan Officer

-To become a mortgage loan originator requires commitment, time, and patience.
+Training a new mortgage loan officer requires dedication, time, and patience.
 Candidates cannot become expert mortgage loan originators overnight.
-Training A New Mortgage Loan Officer takes patience and time.
-To become a mortgage loan originator, you first need to take a 20-hour pre-licensing NMLS-approved mortgage course.
+To become a mortgage loan originator, complete a 20-hour pre-licensing NMLS-approved mortgage course.

-The pre-licensing course can be taken in a live classroom or it can also be completed online.
-There are many types of 20-hour NMLS-approved pre-licensing courses available.
-Some are a straight 3 consecutive day course while others are evenings only for those who work full time.
-There are other courses that are scheduled on weekends and stretched out over a few weekends.
+This pre-licensing course can be taken in a live classroom or completed online.
+Various types of 20-hour NMLS-approved pre-licensing courses are available.
+Some are straight 3-day courses, while others are only in the evenings for those who work full-time.
+Courses are also scheduled on weekends and spread out over a few weekends.
+Click Here to get connect with our loan officers

 Investing In MLO Training Courses To Pass NMLS Exam